datastax/spark-cassandra-connector/doc/2_loading.md

 //(CustomerID(2),CassandraRow{cust_id: 2, address: Poland, name: Piotr})
 ```

-The `repartitionByCassandraReplica` method can be used prior to calling joinWithCassandraTable to obtain data locality,
+The `repartitionByCassandraReplica` method can be used prior to calling
-such that each spark partition will only require queries to their local node.
-This method can also be used with two
+joinWithCassandraTable to obtain data locality, such that each spark
+partition will only require queries to their local node.
+This method can
-Cassandra Tables which have partitioned with different partition keys.
+also be used with two Cassandra Tables which have partitioned with
+different partition keys.

-####Join with a generic RDD after repartitioning
+#### Example Join with a generic RDD after repartitioning
 ```scala
 val oddIds = sc.parallelize(0 to 5).filter(_%2==1).map(CustomerID(_))
 val localQueryRDD = oddIds.repartitionByCassandraReplica("test","customer_info").joinWithCassandraTable("test","customer_info")